vsespb/mt-aws-glacier/README.md

 + AND there are no INCLUDE rules before this EXCLUDE RULE

 		`--filter '-*.tmp -/media/ -/proc/ +*.jpeg'` - system '/proc' and huge '/media' directory is not traversed.

++ 6) Non-ASCII characters in PATTERNS are supported.

 ## Additional command line options